Introduction to Lean Logistics

 - Team members need to be educated about Lean Logistics, Lean thinking, and what the framework aims at

-- Look at the big picture at all times; your customer needs have to be fulfilled.
+- Look at the big picture always; your customer needs to be fulfilled.

 Adapting to Changes

-People are very reluctant to change; this is a known fact and has been tagging along with the industries over the centuries.
+People are reluctant to change; this fact has been tagging with industries for centuries.
 But, with change comes the part of evolution and making things better.
-Organizations are in a bid to overcome this fear of change and implement Lean Logistics to better institutionalize the concept of change-for-the-better among their employees.
+Organizations are in a bid to overcome this fear of change and implement Lean Logistics to better institutionalize the concept of change for the better among their employees.

-Image source: pixabay.comClients restrict change as they don’t feel confident about the removal of any steps within the supply chain.
+Image source: pixabay.comClients restrict change as they feel unsure about removing any steps within the supply chain.
 In such cases, a mutual presentation needs to be put in front of the client to make them understand the concepts of Lean Logistics and how it will benefit the company with its implementation.
-Organising workshops and meeting sessions can boost the knowledge for both your clients and your employees working the changeup.
+Organizing workshops and meeting sessions can boost the knowledge of your clients and employees working the changeup.

 Little Details

-All throughout the supply chain, each and every detail is peculiar and extremely important.
+Throughout the supply chain, every detail is peculiar and extremely important.
 Whether it is a small printing operation or even the labeling on a box, each detail needs to be magnified to see a qualitative picture at the end of the line.
-Or, take the printing of the box seal, checking for the orientation of the paper that would conserve more space, thus, saving on more paper for doubling its use in the process.
-Even placement of equipment should be well-thought-of in order to conserve time and efforts spent on them.
+Or, take the printing of the box seal, checking for the orientation of the paper that would conserve more space, thus, saving more paper for doubling its use in the process.
+Even the placement of equipment should be well-thought-of in order to conserve time and effort spent on them.
 Wrong placement can lead to added time to the completion of the activity.
-Lean Logistics is built on the premise of taking everything into consideration.
+Lean Logistics is based on the premise of considering everything in the process.

-Image source: pixabay.comLooking into minute details needs the manager to have a holistic view of the entire nature of the business and what it aims to achieve.
-The strategy needs to be crystal clear in their mind, to pick and choose which step in the process can be eliminated and what needs to be considered as waste.
+Image source: pixabay.comA manager requires a holistic understanding of the business’s goals to delve into the details of Lean Logistics.
+In Lean Logistics, a clear strategy is crucial to identify wasteful steps and eliminate them.
 In the same way, in order to get a view of these details, one has to know the business and the process leading to logistics inside-out.
-This will have a greater impact on the adoption of Lean Logistics and will facilitate a healthier implementation among the business, thus, improving it at all times.
+This will have a greater impact on adopting Lean Logistics and facilitate a healthier implementation among the business, thus, improving it at all times.

 Mind Culture

-Each company is different, with the different work culture and different processes.
+Each company is different, with different work culture and different processes.
 Even approaching changes and systems is different for every organization.
-Inculcating the principles of Lean Logistics needs to be affecting these areas, but since they are peculiar to the organization, Lean needs to have a buy-in into the organization.
-With such a vast difference from company to company, there is no reference point to be looked at and replicate.
-In order to resolve this, Lean Logistics needs to be undertaken in a very systematic and logical manner.
+Inculcating the principles of Lean Logistics needs to affect these areas, but since they are peculiar to the organization, Lean needs to have a buy-in.
+To address the significant differences that exist from one company to another, Lean Logistics must be implemented in a systematic and logical manner without relying on reference points for direct replication.

-Image source: pixabay.comThe ways of Lean is very meticulous and needs a clear thought-process, not only by the manager, who is orchestrating the entire implementation, but also the team members handling the equipment and driving the process.
-Setting a proper mindset is what is needed at every level of the supply chain for Lean-to be successful in all its efforts.
-And, this mindset can percolate through thorough training, coaching, and mentoring.
+Image source: pixabay.comThe ways of Lean are meticulous and need a clear thought process, not only by the manager, who is orchestrating the entire implementation, but also by the team members handling the equipment and driving the process.
+Setting a proper mindset is needed at every level of the supply chain for Lean-to to succeed in all its efforts.
+And this mindset can percolate through thorough training, coaching, and mentoring.